Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 6\.
 Finally, pack the quantized 4-bit tensor into **`torch.uint8`** dtype (*an 8-bit unsigned integer representation*).

-##### Explaining both the reasonining and logic behind compacting 4-Bit values into 8-Bit formats:
+##### Explaining both the reasoning and logic behind compacting 4-Bit values into 8-Bit formats

 > Admittedly, this part intially threw me off, as I was expecting the 4-bit representation to be packed into a 4-bit data type which assumes exactly 16 unique values, not an 8-bit data type with 256 unique values.
 However, after going through the code, it turns out the author of bitsandbytes converts the 4-bit values into 8-bit by packing two 4 bit values into a single 8-bit value, this results ofcourse, in a different shape for the quantized tensor.
 This is because PyTorch does not support 4-bit data types and the smallest type it supports is 8-bits — as of the writing of this post
 >